Riseholme: Riseholme Park

 Riseholme Hall, an 18th-century country house, stands in the Riseholme Park estate.
+This belonged to the Chaplin family until the death of Rev Robert Chaplin in 1837, after which it was put up for sale.
 Between 1840 and 1880 the house served as the Episcopal Palace for the Bishops of Lincoln.
 In 1851, the Church of St Mary was built by Bishop John Kaye to replace a ruined medieval church.
 Bishop Kaye lies buried in the churchyard there, along with his successor, Bishop Christopher Wordsworth.

 Today, Riseholme Park is the site of the rural science campus of the University of Lincoln (often referred to as Riseholme Park), and the home of Riseholme College, the University of Lincoln's main Further Education department.
 Riseholme Park campus covers more than 1000 acre of land, and includes woodland, deer parks, and a lake.
 The college provides courses in small animals, forestry and arboriculture, equine (horses), horticulture and agriculture.

 In 1994 Princess Anne opened a new residential training college for the Inland Revenue (HM Revenue and Customs), Lawress Hall, at Riseholme Park.
 The college has two farms, one on the main site at Riseholme, and one in the nearby village of Nettleham (Lodge Farm, Nettleham).
 Facilities include an AstroTurf pitch, rugby and football pitches, fishing, halls for corporate events and outdoor activities.